bbau3r/markdown-screenplay/documents/02-syntax-basics.md

 Example:
 : CUT TO:

-This also defines the difference between a main scene and a sub scene.
+This also defines the difference between a main scene and a sub scene, where location details are not as important to the action, but still needed for the production crew.

 ## Scene headings